RealMasterGod/react-food-info/README.md

    npm i lodash.debounce
    ```
 3. Problem: Create a Sort filter
-   Solution: Similar to search filter.
+   -Solution: Similar to search filter.
 Here I check if the sort state variable has a value other than undefined then sort the product list.
    (Note that there are two product lists one is the normal list where no category filter is applied and another is filtered products list where
    category filter is applied.
 Load more functionality works for both list as well as all search and sort filter.
 However normal list is permanant when you load more
    whereas filtered list changes again when you change the category.)

 5. Problem: Load More functionality
-   Solution: Created two states fpage for filtered products when category is applied so you can fetch more products of same category and page for normal products
+   -Solution: Created two states fpage for filtered products when category is applied so you can fetch more products of same category and page for normal products
    so you can fetch data when no category is applied.
 Either fpage or page increments when you click load more and make api call tp fetch data for next page.

 6. Problem: Cart Feature
-   Solution: This is easy just used redux and redux persist feature to add and remove products from cart.
+   -Solution: This is easy just used redux and redux persist feature to add and remove products from cart.
 It check if a product is already in cart
    if it is then you cant add this product to cart again.

+8. Problem: Single Page
+   -Solution: If you came to this page through home page then I am sending data through link tag of react-router-dom.
+Otherwise if you came here
+   directly then I am fetching data through api call using barcode of product.

 # 3. Technologies
 I have used ReactJs, Vite to create the frontend and Redux Tookit for state management and to persist the cart in local Storage and manage the products.
 It uses